sethdjudson/ebola-origins/README.md

 # ebola-origins
 These files contain the data for the original article:

-Investigating the Origins of Ebola disease Outbreaks
+The Multiple Origins of Ebola Disease Outbreaks

 By Seth D. Judson MD, Vincent J. Munster PhD